top of page

 Chapter II: Platina to South Fork Mountain

 The one building town of Platina dates to 1902 and welcomes you at the top of the hill a few yards past Platina Rd.
 There is the Saint Herman of Alaska Monastery here at Platina, south from Highway 36 directly across from Platina Rd down Beegum Gorge Rd (2 miles in on dirt).
 Herman of Alaska was a Russian Orthodox monk and missionary to Alaska in the late 1700s.
-There used to be gas here, but word is the store has closed.
-Last ride through here I stopped for gas on a quiet Sunday afternoon and no gas, closed.
+There used to be gas here at Platina, but in present day, it looks abandoned.
 Not a soul around.
-Rode the 40 miles into Red Bluff on fumes.
-For eastbound riders, there is gas right as Highway 36 reaches the edge of Red Bluff.
-Unclear if this is a permanent thing for the Platina General Store to be all closed down.
+For eastbound riders, there is gas right as Highway 36 reaches the edge of Red Bluff at the new Dibble Creek Outpost.
+Doubtful the Platina General Store will ever return.

 Highway 36 Curves California Pashnit Motorcycle Roads